-Maharashtra, has the best 10 day affair for Ganesh Chaturthi, and the Ganesha Idols all over are a sight to behold!
-The festival which is celebrated during the Hindi calendar of Bhadra (mid-August to mid-September) kicks off in September and ends with Ananath Chaturdashi when these Ganesha Idols are submerged in water.
+Maharashtra has the best 10-day affair for Ganesh Chaturthi, and the Ganesha Idols all over are a sight to behold!
+The festival which is celebrated during the Hindi calendar of Bhadra (mid-August to mid-September) kicks off in September and ends with Ananth Chaturdashi when these Ganesha Idols are submerged in water.

-Ganesh Chaturthi Crafts and Activities to do with Kids
+21 Ganesh Chaturthi Crafts and Activities to do with Kids

-Ganesh Chaturthi Celebration
+Ganesh Chaturthi Celebration at Home

 The festival starts with colorfully decorated statues of Ganesha being installed in homes.
 The Platform or the pandal are decorated with garlands and lights and the idol is worshipped at homes for 10 days.
 On the 11th day, the idol is carried through the streets and immersed in a river or the sea.
 This represents a ritualistic send-off for Lord Ganesh as he travels to his home in Kailash, taking with him the sorrows of his devotees.
 The main dish eaten during this festival is the Modak.

-The Elephant-faced God, who is the beloved son of Lord Shiva and Devi Parvati is known for his wit, humor and sweet tooth.
+The Elephant-faced God, who is the beloved son of Lord Shiva and Devi Parvati is known for his wit, humor, and sweet tooth.
 He is also the protector of nature.
 It is very important to have a green Ganesh Chaturthi and we totally follow it too.

-Make your own eco-friendly Ganesha Idol!
+1. Make your own eco-friendly Ganesha Idol!

 It might seem difficult but it is actually quite simple!
 Here is a fantastic tutorial, which explains the process!

-Priyanka from MyColorfulStuff/ shares this really cute Ganesha that she made at home using Play Doh.
+Priyanka from MyColorfulStuff/ shares this really cute Ganesha that she made at home using Play-Doh.

 So your Ganesha Idol is ready, well he needs a place to sit and a throne, no less.
 Well don’t go to the shops; why not make one by yourself, I promise you will find most of the stuff in your home!

-Ganesh Chaturthi DIY Aarti plate
+6. Make a Ganesh Chaturthi DIY Aarti plate

 After you place your Ganesha on the seat you so lovingly made for him, I am sure you would want to do his puja.
 For that, you need your Aarti plate.
 And this simple Thermocol Arthi Plate can be made using 2 colors & a brush.

-Put a Rangoli
+7. Put a Rangoli

 Now make it look all festive with decor that makes Lord Ganesha Smile, a Rangoli is just the thing!
 Follow our easy step by step tutorial to put a Rangoli in under 15 minutes.

-Make sweets for Ganesh Chaturthi
+8. Make Coconut Laddo for Ganesh Chaturthi

 Really Bal Ganesha is just like our little ones and us who just can’t stop gorging on Ladoos and sweets.
 Use these easy, kid-friendly recipes to make Prashad for Ganesha, I am sure he is going to be pleased!
 Veg recipes of India bring to you 51 awesome recipes for Ganesh Chaturthi.
 Our favorite Guest blogger Nidhi has some easy recipes on her blog.
 The Nariyal Laddoo is not to be missed!
 Three ingredients. just put everything in a pan and let them cook to these yummy juicy laddoos.

-Easy Crafts for Ganesh Chaturthi
+10. Easy Crafts for Ganesh Chaturthi

 Crafts are a great way for kids to explore and have fun and also use their time in doing quality activities.
 Craft time can be utilized to tell the tales of Lord Ganesha!